Chad Schwartz

 Professor Schwartz received his M.Arch degree in 2003 from Arizona State University and a Bachelor of Arts degree in Architecture from the University of Illinois-Chicago in 2000.
 He is an NCARB certified and licensed architect in Arizona, where he worked professionally for almost a decade prior to shifting to a full-time academic career.

 At the end of 2016, Professor Schwartz’s first book, Introducing Architectural Tectonics: Exploring the Intersection of Design and Construction, was released by Routledge.
+A second edition of this book will be released at the end of 2024.
 His second book, Situate, Manipulate, Fabricate: An Anthology of the Influences on Architectural Design and Production, was published in the fall of 2020.
 His current research builds on this line of thought, exploring the role of architectural tectonics in the development of both contemporary and historic architecture as well as strategies for translating the theory of tectonics into practical and poetic activities in the university classroom of both contemporary and historic architecture.
 In the fall of 2020, Professor Schwartz was selected as the Regnier Faculty Research Chair in the Department of Architecture and Kansas State.
-His three-year term in this position was spent developing the framework for a new project examining the tectonic relationships between architecture and place in the Sonoran Desert region of Arizona, which will eventually be disseminated as his third book.
+His three-year term in this position was spent developing the framework for a new project examining the tectonic relationships between architecture and place in the Sonoran Desert region of Arizona, which will disseminated towards the end of 2025 as his third book, Constructing Arizona: Embracing an Architecture of Place in the Sonoran Desert.